szilard/teach-data-science-msc-analytics-ceu/README.md

 rest to an overview of data science with topics such as exploratory data analysis, data visualization, reproducibility, tools for data analysis etc.
 (and emphasizing how to get more details from the other courses and how all these come together).

-My views on what a more overeaching data science curriculum should be are briefly expressed below and also in [this post](https://github.com/szilard/datascience-course-historical).
+My views on what a more overreaching data science curriculum should be are briefly expressed below and also in [this post](https://github.com/szilard/datascience-course-historical).